 Another reason that people like Nana Petites is because they are very easy to maintain.
 They are pretty hardy and can handle varying conditions quite well.
 It can handle a pH level between 6.5 and 7.5, making it perfect for most aquariums.

 Also it is pretty good with light, only requiring low to moderate light to thrive.
 That being said, it can handle higher levels of light as well, thus making it even more versatile.

 Plus, it only requires small doses of fertilizer every now and then to stay nourished and healthy, not to mention that it doesn’t need much CO2 either.
 On a side note, you should trim the leaves every now and then to let new ones grow.

 These plants are also somewhat susceptible to various forms of algae such as black brush algae and green spot algae.
 Luckily algae on the Petites aren’t too hard to get rid of.
 Simply soak the Nana Petite in a solution that is 20 parts water and 1 part bleach.
 Leave it in there for a few hours and you will notice the algae start to whiten.

 Then it’s time to remove the Nana Petite from the bleach solution and rinse in fresh water while gently rubbing the leaves down with your fingers.
 The water should have some anti-chlorine solution mixed in.
-After that rinse the plant is some very slow running water from the sink.
+After that, rinse the plant with some very slow running water from the sink.